usd-cs/COMP-49x-24-25-san-diego-food-bank/README.md

    docker login -u <username>

 5. Update .env files
-    - Create 3 files in the root of the project: twilio.env, gpt.env, google.env
+    - Create 3 files in the root of the project (at the same directory level as the README): twilio.env, gpt.env, google.env

-    -twilio.env: paste your twilio_account_sid, twilio_auth_token, and twilio_phone_number in this file, do not commit to git -gpt.env: paste your openai_api_key in this file, do not commit to git -google.env: paste your google_application_credentials in this file, do not commit to git -never commit these files to git
+        MAKE SURE NOT TO COMMIT THESE FILES TO THE GIT REPOSITORY AS THEY ARE SENSITIVE CREDENTIALS

+      The content of these files should look like the following:

+    -twilio.env:

+            TWILIO_ACCOUNT_SID=<PASTE ACCOUNT SID HERE>
+            TWILIO_AUTH_TOKEN=<PASTE AUTH TOKEN HERE>
+            TWILIO_PHONE_NUMBER=<PASTE PHONE NUMBER HERE>
+    - gpt.env:

+            OPENAI_API_KEY="<PASTE API KEY HERE>"

+7. Starting ngrok

-6. Start ngrok: run this command in your terminal: ngrok http 8000 (then follow the steps in the twilio setup to paste this link)
+    Run the following command in your terminal:

+           ngrok http 8000

+   (then follow the steps in the twilio setup to paste this link)

-8. Running Docker
+10. Running Docker

-   Open a new terminal, separate from the one that is running ngrok
+   Open a new terminal, separate from the one that is running ngrok (Ensure the docker app is open/running)

    (First time running application)